 The truth is, you only need 10 people to be successful.
 And that’s how you should define your success.

 The best way to do this?
 Plan a small launch with 10 highly motivated people, and bring them together on the same day, at the same time.
 Once they’re there, get them excited about the journey that lies ahead of them by sharing your story, and what ideas, motivations, and goals power your community.
 Show them why you’re the right mentor, and give them an idea of the transformation that’s in store.

 Launching this way prioritizes your members’ results and transformation, and gives them the chance to see who else is on this journey with them.
 It also gives them a head start on building the relationships that will help them achieve their goals together, which is key: as we said before, those connections are what gives them the incentive to keep coming back, and to share your community with their own circle.

-How to Build a Community Site Step #4: Build Personal Connections
+Step 5: Build Personal Connections

 Successful communities don’t just understand the power of building personal connections.
 They prioritize them.

 As you’re building a community site, look out for opportunities where you can create and sustain these connections within your community.
 One of the easiest ways to do this is to create a consistent schedule and stick to it.
 That way, you’re creating a habit for both you and your members, and offering them concrete ways to contribute.

 If that feels overwhelming, consider using a weekly calendar and a set of daily actions to encourage yourself to stick to your schedule.
 With a weekly calendar, you can pick specific days of the week to highlight member contributions, offer informative online courses, or host live Q&As where members have the opportunity to contribute to the conversation.
 If you can commit to consistently offering something two, three, or four days out of the week to your members, you can give them the space to get vulnerable and tap into each other’s experiences.